-Following three generations of family farming, Decas still employs the same small-batch philosophy, partnering with 150 independent growers and ethically operating over 400-acres of family-owned cranberry bogs in and around Cape Cod, Massachusetts.
-Admittedly, we’re more than a little obsessed with our cranberries, backed by eighty years of expertise and driven by a passion for developing growing practices that produce only the best berries.
-We don’t like to brag, but we’re pretty proud of being a frontrunner in farming practices that minimize the use of pesticides.
+Following three generations of family farming, Decas still employs the same small-batch philosophy, partnering with 100 independent growers and ethically operating over 450-acres of family-owned cranberry bogs in and around Cape Cod, Massachusetts.
+Admittedly, we’re more than a little obsessed with our cranberries, backed by over eighty years of expertise and driven by a passion for developing growing practices that produce only the best berries.
+We don’t like to brag, but we’re pretty proud of being a front-runner in farming practices that minimize the use of pesticides.

-USDA organic certified, our delectable organic cranberries come straight from our friends in Quebec.
-A family of growers selected for superior farming practices, you can count on only the best, 100% organically grown cranberries.
+100% organic certified, our delectable organic cranberries come straight from our friends in Quebec.
+A family of growers selected for superior farming practices, you can count on only the best, organically grown cranberries.
 No additives or preservatives.
 No artificial anything.
-Cranberries grown with zero chemicals and nothing non-organic.
 Just the good stuff.
 Promise.

 Cranberries come in different varieties.
 Here are a few from our bogs: